orzzzl/CarND-LaneLines-P1/writeup.md

 So of course there is lots of problems.
 The first biggest problem is that in step 3 I set up a poly region just by my intuition.
 The goal is to filter out any other part which is outside the lane line.
 But what if the view point just changes a little and it won't fit into my region?
 And what if I change the resolution of my camera?
-This part should definitely be changed if we want to make our stuff practical useful.
+This part should definitely be changed if we want to make our stuff practically useful.

 Another potential issue is that we use Hough Space transformation and tunes a few parameters to find the lines.
-But I feel like this method is not strong robust enough.
+But I feel like this method is not robust enough.
 It's still not good enough to filtering any other lines out in our sight.
 I am wondering if their is any more advanced techniques other than tuning our hyper-parameters?

 ###3.
 Suggest possible improvements to your pipeline